A chance encounter leads to profitable partnership

 The two began to brainstorm and began meeting two times a week, putting everything down on paper.

-Cowart assigned them a homework task to research the two options to help figure out which direction they should chose.
-Once they chose a direction, they started to work on their business plan with Cowart.
+Goodloe assigned them a homework task to research the two options to help figure out which direction they should chose.
+Once they chose a direction, they started to work on their business plan with Goodloe.

 In February 2012, the duo opened Angelic Hearts Home Care Services in Clearwater, a non-medical home care company that takes care of the personal needs of patients, including light house keeping, meal preparations, running errands and offering companionship.